Ultraman (band): The Constant Weight of Zero and Reformation

 While formally broken up, Ultraman still played dozens of reunion shows throughout the Midwest.
 In 1999, the band officially re-formed, with the lineup of Tim Jamison on vocals, John John on bass, Tim O'Saben on guitar, Bob Fancher on guitar and Jason Simpson on drums.
 This incarnation of Ultraman continued to play shows in St. Louis while writing new songs.
 The band has always been one of St. Louis's most requested opening acts for touring punk and hardcore punk bands that came to play in the region.

 By 2001, Rob Wagoner returned to the band, replacing Tim O'Saben.
 This lineup would record the album "The Constant Weight of Zero," which was released in 2004.

 As of 2015 Rob Wagoner and John John left the band.
 Tim O'Saben returned to guitar and Ryan Meszaros took over on bass.
 In the meantime Ultraman has continued to play a few shows per year in St. Louis, Chicago, Kansas City and Lawrence, KS.
 They are currently working on new songs and set to record in the first quarter of 2021.

+The current line up of St. Louis, MO based punk rock band Ultraman for the last eleven years is Tim Jamison vocals and founding member 1986, Bob Fancher guitar 1999, Tim O'Saben guitar returned in 2015 after leaving for the return of Rob Wagoner in 2001, Gabe Usery drums since 2010 and Ryan Meszaros bass since 2015.
+As of 2024 Ultraman released a new album on Rad Girlfriend records, did a short four day tour in June of 2025 as well as several local shows in St. Louis.
+At the end of 2025 Ultraman opened for Dazzling Killmen in St. Louis.
+This comes full circle since Dazzling Killmen shared the stage many times in 1991.

+The band was formed 40 years ago April 1986 and has several plans to celebrate that fact with the re-release of the original demo cassette, re-recording live in studio version of songs from the first three albums over the year and Rad Girlfriend has agreed to re-release the first two 7" records as a gate fold 7".